Haksell/snowcrash/README.md

 There is nothing.
 No file.
 No special permission.
 No service running.

-We first thought there might be some hidden message in the prevous tokens but after further scrutiny they looked quite random.
+We first thought there might be some hidden message in the previous tokens but after further scrutiny they looked quite random.

 TODO ULYSSE VULNERABILITY SCANNER + DIRTYCOW PARAGRAPHS.